Name: Timothy Armbruster

 How much could you earn on Jeopardy?
 Depends if I’m on the show or sitting at home watching it.
 I’ve racked up a great bank sitting at home answering a few of the categories.

 Would you rather go skydiving or snorkeling?
-I’ve been snorkeling and when I flipped forward off the boat head fist into the water and then jumped out of the water and landed on the boat next to the captain, I’m not about to try that again.
+I’ve been snorkeling and when I flipped forward off the boat head first into the water and then jumped out of the water and landed on the boat next to the captain, I’m not about to try that again.
 I would rather give skydiving a try.